 The are usually two scenarios that lead to this issue.

-The first time a Connect role is started, the setup script creates the topics for Connect Distributed’s data with a replication factor of 3 as suggested by Confluent.
+The first time a Connect role is started, the first worker to run creates the topics for Connect Distributed’s data with a replication factor of 3 as suggested by Confluent.
 If you have less brokers than 3 the topics will fail to be created.
 Adjust Connect’s topics replication factor and start again the Connect Distributed instances.

 Should you ever need to increase the replication factor, either create a new cluster or perform the steps described in Kafka’s documentation.